curtp/flex_edge_rpg/FlexEdge.md

 |-------------|-----------|-----------|-------------|-----------|
 | Edge Dice   | 0         | 1         | 2           | 3         |

 Opponents may also have enhanced gear adding additional Edge Dice.
+To make them even more challenging, give them armor and a shield.

+To scale opponents based on party size, consider adding 1 or 2 health for each PC.

 ## LICENSE/ACKNOWLEDGEMENTS
 Based on [FlexD6](https://squidhead-games.itch.io/flexd6) by [Squidhead Games](https://squidhead-games.itch.io)